About Us

 Catherine Caldwell-Harris, Associate Professor of Psychology at Boston University, has conducted research in several areas within the cognitive and behavioral sciences, including psycholinguistics, cross-cultural psychology, and individual differences.
 Dr. Caldwell-Harris was a Research Associate at CMAC for many years, working on the Unbelief Project, the Cognitive Styles and Religious Attitudes Project, the Spectrums Project, and most recently ASPECT Hub.
 She earned a PhD at UC San Diego.

-Neha Gonal
+Neha Gondal

 Neha Gondal is an Assistant Professor of Sociology and a fellow at the Hariri Institute of Computing and Computation Science at Boston University.
 Her primary research interests lie in exploring the relationship between social networks and culture and its role in the production and maintenance of social inequalities.
 Neha was a Senior Research Associate with CMAC from 2018-2021 and has been a part of projects such as Modeling Equity and The Artificial University.
 Neha has a PhD and MA from Rutgers University, and undergraduate degrees from the London School of Economics & Political Science and the University of Delphi.